Luke Medley

-Luke Anthony Cleve Medley (born 21 June 1989) is an English footballer who plays as a striker for Erith & Belvedere.
+Luke Anthony Cleve Medley (born 21 June 1989) is an English footballer who plays as a striker, most recently for Lordswood.

 As a junior, he was on the books of Welwyn Garden City, Barnet and Tottenham Hotspur.
 He joined Bradford City in 2007, and later the same year scored with his first touch in league football.
 He played on loan for Cambridge City, but left Bradford after just one season to return to London, and re-signed for Barnet.
 During his time with Barnet, he had loan spells twice at Havant & Waterlooville and Woking before he dropped back into non-league to sign for Mansfield Town, Kidderminster Harriers and Bromley.

 Career

 Early career

 Born in Greenwich, London, Medley attended Southgate College, where he played for the college football side which lost in the 2006 English Colleges' Football League Championship Final to Gateshead College.
 Medley also played for Welwyn Garden City, making his debut at the age of 16.
 During his time with Welwyn Garden City, the club was removed from the 2005–06 Football Association Challenge Vase competition, after Medley played against Newmarket Town despite being not registered by the qualification date.

 Medley left Welwyn Garden City in 2006 to join Barnet's London-based Protec Football Academy, where he stayed for eight months, before graduating to the youth side of Premier League's Tottenham Hotspur, along with defender Chris Casey.
 Medley was released by Tottenham and was instead picked up by Bradford City under the caretaker management of David Wetherall following a trial.